Ethiopia–Tigray peace agreement

-On 2 November 2022, a peace treaty was signed between the government of Ethiopia and the Tigray People's Liberation Front (TPLF), where both parties agreed to a "permanent cessation of hostilities" to end the Tigray War.
-The agreement was made effective the next day on 3 November, marking the two-year anniversary of the war.
+The Ethiopia–Tigray peace agreement, also called the Pretoria Agreement or the Cessation of Hostilities Agreement (CoHA), is a peace treaty between the government of Ethiopia and the Tigray People's Liberation Front (TPLF) that was signed 2 November 2022, wherein both parties agreed to a "permanent cessation of hostilities" to end the Tigray war.
+The agreement was made effective the next day on 3 November, marking the second anniversary of the war.

 Background

-Tigray War
+Tigray war

 The war began in November 2020, in the Tigray Region of Ethiopia.
 Primarily a conflict between the Ethiopian government and Eritrea on one side, and the TPLF on the other, the war has been characterized by war crimes, massacres of civilians, accusations of genocide, and a devastating humanitarian crisis.
-By October 2022, the war overall had killed around 385,000 to 600,000 people.

 On 20 December 2021, after the government successfully pushed back an incursion towards Addis Ababa, the TPLF requested a ceasefire.
 Fighting slowed down, and on 24 March 2022, the Ethiopian government declared "an indefinite humanitarian truce."
 Both Ethiopia and the TPLF initially agreed to negotiate an official end to the war; in the intervening months, however, relations became increasingly hostile, with both parties accusing each other of having no sincere interest in peace – by late August, peace talks had deteriorated completely, and the war resumed.

 Reescalation of the war

 Following the collapse of the March–August ceasefire, wartime violence surged to a level not seen in months.
 Joint Ethiopian–Eritrean forces and the TPLF mobilized hundreds of thousands of troops against each other, displacing 574,000 people, and killing around 100,000 more within the span of a few weeks.
+By October 2022, the war overall had killed around 385,000 to 600,000 people.

 The scale of the violence alarmed international observers, including the United Nations and the African Union, who urged the warring parties to return to peace negotiations.
 UN Secretary-General António Guterres stated that "the situation in Ethiopia is spiraling out of control," and many other agencies, scholars and human rights organizations began to warn of a dramatic rise in hate speech against Tigrayans.